Gepetto/quadruped-reactive-walking/README.md

 * Get inside and create a build folder: `cd quadruped-reactive-walking` then `mkdir build`
 * Get inside and configure: `cd build` then
   `cmake .. -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=~/install -DPYTHON_EXECUTABLE=$(which python3) -DPYTHON_STANDARD_LAYOUT=ON`
-* Compile Python bindings: `make`
-* Copy them to the script folder so that the scripts can access the compiled code:
-  `cp python/quadruped_reactive_walking/libquadruped_reactive_walking.so ../scripts/`
+* Compile and install the project in your prefix: `make install`

 ## Run the simulation